Sniffy2019/Deep-State-weekender/README.md

 <a name="development"></a>
 ### Development

-The site has gone from a payment page site linked with social elements as first draft to:-
+The site has gone from a payment page site linked with social elements as the first draft to:-
 1) Second version added a map (google maps API)
-2) Third version a plain HTML playlist page.
+2) Third version is a plain HTML playlist page.
-3) Fourth Version I've added a sample playlist thats been modified to not include copywritten music or payable downloads as its too expensive and for an educational point of view not viable.
+3) Fourth Version I've added a sample playlist that's been modified to not include copywritten music or payable downloads as its too expensive and from an educational point of view not viable.

 <a name="video"></a>
 ### Media